-- The number ARM 100453 0002 00 en.

-- If applicable, the page number(s) to which your comments refer.

-- A concise explanation of your comments.
+- The title Arm DynamIQ Shared Unit Technical Reference Manual. - The number 100453 0300 00 en. - If applicable, the page number(s) to which your comments refer. - A concise explanation of your comments.

-Note ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.
+Arm also welcomes general suggestions for additions and improvements.
+Note Arm tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.